Cristian Noriega

-Cristian Jafeth Noriega Santizo (born 20 March 1987) is a Guatemalan professional football defender.
+Cristian Jafeth Noriega Santizo (born 20 March 1987) is a Guatemalan professional footballer who played as a defender.

 Club career

 Noriega came through the youth ranks at Municipal to make his debut in 2007.

 International career

 Noriega made his debut for the senior Guatemala national football team in a February 2008 friendly match against Argentina, but the game was not official by FIFA, so, his first official one came against Panama in a June 2008 friendly.
 He has made 14 appearances at the start of January 2010, including 3 qualifying matches for the 2010 FIFA World Cup.